SavedThunder/inventory-app/README.md

 ## Current use cases are for:
 ---
-- Beer making
+Backend
-    - Equipment
+- Python
-    - Ingredients
+- Postgres
-    - Schedule?
+- AWS + Lambda
-    - Output
+- API
-- Gardening/plants
+- RFID?

-    - Plants
+Frontend
-    - Watering
+- React?

-    - Fruiting/output
+Integrations?
-    - watering schedule
+- any 3rd parties I can integrate easily/for free